Oggyboggi/INF201---Deliverable-1/Deliverable2/README.md

 This folder contains tasks for the second deliverable in INF201!

-All the tasks are completed within the same file:
+All the tasks are done within the same file:

 ---> [drawing.py](drawing-py) <---